treble37/umbrella_testing/README.md

 A test application to test distributed Elixir

+### Deploy Notes

+-   infrastructure_example directory provides terraform and Docker files to show how to deploy; just substitute the appropriate values

 #### Build a release locally

 -   Use first 2 commands below when troubleshooting; the last 2 commands